alphagov/government-service-design-manual/Working in an agile way/writinguserstories.md

 # Writing user stories

-User stories are an essential part of the agile toolkit, a way of organising work into managable chunks, which may be then discussed and prioritised independently of each other.
+User stories are an essential part of the agile toolkit, a way of organising work into manageable chunks, which may be then discussed and prioritised independently of each other.

 User stories **only work in the context of an agile team** with embedded customer representatives.